 AA maintained that he never struck the deceased and the evidence generally established that to be the case.
-Importantly also in relation to his intent and what he know about what others intended to do, he maintained that he did not know that know that other with whom he was with would seriously hurt the deceased.
+Importantly also in relation to his intent and what he knew about what others intended to do, he maintained that he did not know that others with whom he was with would seriously hurt the deceased.

 After a lengthy Supreme Court hearing involving more than 40 witnesses and spanning several weeks, the jury returned a verdict of not guilty to murder.
 They also found AA not guilty of manslaughter.